-With Thanksgiving, Hanukkah, and Christmas coming up, I’ll be spending a great deal of time in the kitchen with my cooking team.
+During the holidays I spend a great deal of time in the kitchen with my cooking team.
 I’ll be throwing parties, creating food as gifts, and discovering healthy ways to eat my family’s traditional holiday recipes.
 I’ll share some of my newest and most fun party-food recipes with you.
-You’ll be able to get more of these recipes in my second cookbook when it comes out next year.
+You’ll be able to get more of these recipes in my latest cookbook, The AGE BEAUTIFULLY Cookbook.

 Appetizers are excellent party food.
 Anything that guests can eat while standing up is a good idea.
 Cheese trays are very popular these days for good reason.
 Cheese has many health benefits.
 Whether it’s a hard, long-aged cheese like Parmesan or Manchego, or a medium-aged cheese like cheddar, or a soft, young cheese like burrata, it contains the FoodTrient zinc.
 Zinc is an antioxidant which increases resistance to infection, reduces your risk of macular degeneration, and maintains collagen and elastin for beautiful skin.

 My new Mangosteen Chutney recipe with onions and ginger and five-spice powder is perfect on a cheese tray.
 Mangosteens have just gone out of season, so if you can’t find frozen mangosteen pulp at your local Asian market, you can substitute pears in this chutney recipe, even Asian pears.
 Mangosteens have been shown to reduce inflammation.
 The FoodTrient quercitin in the onions supports your immune system and may reduce allergic sensitivity.
 The FoodTrient gingerol found in ginger alleviates nausea and inflammatory conditions.